mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 The driver MUST append csfle search paths to the `libmongocrypt_handle` in the following order:

-1. Append each search path in ``extraOptions.csfleSearchPathsPrefer`` if that option was specified by the user.
+1. Append each search path in |opt-paths-prefer|.
-2. If ``extraOptions.csfleDisableSystemLibrary`` *was not* specified as ``true`` by the user, append the literal string :code:`$SYSTEM` to the path list.
+2. If `extraOptions.csfleDisableSystemLibrary <cse.extraoptions_>`__ *was not*
+   specified as ``true`` by the user, append the literal string "``$SYSTEM``" to the path list. (`Refer <cse.csfle.dollar-system_>`_)
-3. Append each search path in ``extraOptions.csfleSearchPathsFallback`` if that option was specified by the user.
+3. Append each search path in |opt-paths-fallback|.

 .. note::

-   If `the csfle path override <cse.csfle.override-path>` is set on a `libmongocrypt_handle`, then these search paths will have no effect.
+   If |opt-path-override| is set on a `libmongocrypt_handle`, then these search paths will have no effect.

 .. note::

+   If no |opt-paths-prefer| was specified or is an empty array, AND if no
+   |opt-paths-fallback| was specified or is an empty array, AND
+   `extraOptions.csfleDisableSystemLibrary <cse.extraOptions_>`__ was specified
-   If no ``extraOptions.csfleSearchPathsPrefer`` was specified or is an empty array, AND if no ``extraOptions.csfleSearchPathsFallback`` was specified or is an empty array, AND ``extraOptions.csfleDisableSystemLibrary`` was specified as ``true``, the result should be that no csfle search paths will be added to the `libmongocrypt_handle`, therefore libmongocrypt *will not* search for the csfle library.
+   as ``true``, the result should be that no csfle search paths will be added to the `libmongocrypt_handle`, therefore libmongocrypt *will not* search for the csfle library.

-   In this case, unless ``extraOptions.csflePathOverride`` is specified, libmongocrypt is guaranteed not to load csfle.
+   In this case, unless |opt-path-override| is specified, `libmongocrypt` is guaranteed not to load csfle.

-   If ``extraOptions.csflePathOverride`` is not specified and no search paths are appended, libmongocrypt will never load csfle and will never produce any errors related to csfle.
+   If |opt-path-override| is not specified and no search paths are appended, libmongocrypt will never load csfle and will never produce any errors related to csfle.

+Explanation
+^^^^^^^^^^^

+This has the bahvior that |opt-paths-prefer| allow the user to "inject" a `csfle` library before the possibility of loading on from the system, and
+|opt-paths-fallback| allows the user to provide a `csfle` library as a
+"fallback" in case the system does not have a `csfle` library.
+The appended string "``$SYSTEM``" will direct `libmongocrypt` to try and load `csfle` from the system.

+.. seealso:: `Path Resolution Behavior`_

+.. _override path:
 .. _cse.csfle.override-path:

 Overriding the `csfle` Library Path
 -------------------------------------

-If ``extraOptions.csflePathOverride`` was specified by the user, the driver MUST set the csfle path override on the `libmongocrypt_handle`.
+If |opt-path-override| was specified by the user, the driver MUST set the csfle path override on the `libmongocrypt_handle`.

 .. note::

    If a path override is set on a `libmongocrypt_handle` and libmongocrypt fails to load csfle from that filepath, then that will result in a hard-error when initializing libmongocrypt.

 .. note::